MPOcanes/MPO624-2018/lessonplans/SecondThursday.md

     * import module (as shortname)
     * from module import submodule ... (as shortname)

-## plunge into some Jupyter notebooks
+# plunge into some Jupyter notebooks
   - and how to interrogate and adapt existing Python code in them

-## Jupyter: Help menu has it all
+#### Jupyter: Help menu has it all, web has more.
+So much help!

 http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html
 https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/